mimblewimble/grin-rfcs/text/0000-payjoin-support.md

 inputs (usually just one) to the sender, but also at a benefit of having multiple owners of inputs which should in most cases be in the interest of both the sender and the receiver.
 An important thing to note here is that if there are very few or no payjoins happening on the network, this same receiver could in a future transaction spend multiple inputs together and show their spent inputs not only to the transacting party, but to everyone else as well, which seems like a worse privacy tradeoff than doing payjoins.
-Spending multiple inputs together is not uncommon, so we want most of the transactions be payjoins to help us obfuscate our own inputs when we spend them.
+Spending multiple inputs together is not uncommon, so we want most of the transactions to be payjoins to help us obfuscate our own inputs when we spend them.
 A positive side effect of doing a payjoin as a receiver is that we consolidate some of the outputs to create an output that holds more coins, so we are less likely to come in a situation where we need to spend multiple inputs together.
 Having the majority of the transactions be payjoins is also beneficial for the whole network because it creates probabilistic input ownership which makes backwards chain analysis much harder to do since we can't tell whether an input belongs to the sender of the receiver.

 Currently, PayJoin transactions are cheaper than regular transactions because they have more inputs.
-A 2-2 PayJoin transaction does not create a new output as opposed to a regular 1-2 transaction, which means that it can be thought of as an replacement of the value of the current output with a new value which does not increase the UTXO set size.
+A 2-2 PayJoin transaction does not increase the number of outputs for the receiver unlike a regular 1-2 transaction, which means that it can be thought of as a replacement of the value of the current output with a new value which does not increase the UTXO set size.

 PayJoin transactions also allow for the possibility of the receiver paying their share of fees.
 Whether users would find this useful is not clear yet.